-- 5.16 The site provides the habitat mosaic and vegetation structure suitable for a number of widespread reptile species, including grass snakes.
-Field and ditch/stream boundaries provide areas for foraging and basking, cover against predation as well as potential hibernation spots.
-More extensive areas of suitable habitat are present in the southwest section of the site viz. roughland. - 5.17 A minimum of a seven survey visits, following current guidelines (Froglife, 1999; English Nature, 2004), should be carried out to establish the presence/absence and distribution of reptiles.
+- 5.14 The site provides the habitat mosaic and vegetation structure suitable for a number of widespread reptile species, including grass snakes.
+Suitable habitats are restricted to arable field boundaries and the east section of the site, which provide open areas suitable for foraging and basking, cover against predation as well as potential hibernation spots. - 5.15 A minimum of a seven survey visits, following current guidelines (Froglife, 1999; English Nature, 2004), should be carried out to establish the presence/absence and distribution of reptiles.
 The grassland/scrub mosaic and edge habitats should be targeted].
 The optimum time is generally late spring, from April to mid June and in the early autumn during September.
 Where possible, survey effort should be spread across the recording season i.e. March-October.

-- 5.18 On-site habitats are of value to foraging, commuting and roosting bats when judged against current assessment criteria provided by the Bat Conservation Trust (Hundt, 2012).
-Habitats of highest value are associated with mature/semi-mature trees, woodland, roughland and the ditch/stream network. - 5.19 Following current guidelines (Hundt, 2012) further bat surveys are recommended to assess the presence or potential presence of any bat roosts, as well as the function the site might provide for foraging and commuting.
-This should include building inspections, tree inspections, and emergence and activity surveys as appropriate.
+- 5.16 The habitats within the east section of the site are of value to foraging, commuting and roosting bats when judged against current assessment criteria provided by the Bat Conservation Trust (Hundt, 2012).
+Habitats of highest value are concentrated along internal and external boundary features (most notably the line of mature hybrid black poplars) and wetland/woodland habitat in the east section of the site. - 5.17 Following current guidelines (Hundt, 2012) further bat surveys are recommended to assess the presence or potential presence of any bat roosts, as well as the function the site might provide for foraging and commuting.
+This should include building inspections (Building 2), tree inspections (hybrid black poplars) and emergence and activity surveys as appropriate.
 Emergence and activity surveys must be carried out during the peak season which is between May and August.